Perspectives and Challenges of Scaled Boolean Spintronic Circuits Based on Magnetic Tunnel Junction Transducers: Uniform Benchmarking

-Figure 4a shows a comparison of EDPs calculated for CMOS as well as SOT- and STT-MTJ enabled circuits.
-Circuits such as `ctrl' and `router' have two to four orders of magnitude higher EDP for spintronic circuits than for CMOS.
-This implies that the MTJ performance must be drastically improved to match CMOS.
-However, for circuits like `log2' and `sqrt', the spintronic EDP is lower than CMOS allowing a margin for magnetic circuitry to be included.
-The metric $q$ defined by
+where $n_{in}$ and $n_{out}$ are the number of inputs and outputs as listed in Fig. 2a and $E_{w}$, $E_{r}$, $t_{w}$, $t_{r}$ are the energy and delay associated with the writing and reading operations on an individual MTJ.
+Fig. 3a depicts EDP values calculated for CMOS, SOT- and STT-MTJ-enabled spintronic circuits.
+The circuits highlighted with a red background, such as ‘ctrl’ and ‘arbiter’ have two to four orders of magnitude higher EDP for spintronic circuits than for CMOS.
+The EDP cost solely at the transducer interfaces already greatly exceeds the budget set by CMOS and implies that the MTJ performance must be drastically improved for spintronic circuits to match CMOS.
+However, for circuits highlighted with a green background like ‘log2’ and ‘sqrt’, the spintronic EDP is lower than CMOS allowing a margin for magnetic circuitry to be included in further MIG benchmarking.